JeffML/fensterchess/README.md

     * A master games server with an open API has yet to be found

 ## Local development
-A local client can be spun up using `netlify dev`.
+A local client can be spun up using `netlify dev` (once `netlify_cli` [is installed](https://docs.netlify.com/cli/get-started/)).
 Code changes are automatically reflected in the browser.
 There is rate limiting in the database for all non-credentialed client origins (aggregate).
 If the server is no longer responsive to your local test client, it may be because of this.
 Send an email to <a href="mailto:fensterchess@gmail.com">Fenster</a>, describing what you are trying to do and you can recieve your own private credential.